jeokrohn/migrationapi/README.md

-# Python Code for the API session at the Cloud Calling Migrations workshop Jan 2021
+# Python Code to support UCM to Webex Calling migrations

 Based on Python 3.8